kriomant/buketan/README.md

 ## Installation

-Unfortunately, buketan isn't uploaded to any artifactory for now, so you have to checkout source and execute `sbt publish-local` to get it working.
+Version 0.1-SNAPSHOT is published to Sonatype OSS Snapshots repository at https://oss.sonatype.org/content/repositories/snapshots , so just add it to you dependency management system.

+If you want to be sure you use latest source or you want to hack it yourself, checkout source and publish to local repository with `sbt publish-local`.

 ## Usage